akashkgarg/objc-appdotnet/README.md

   stream methods do not work.
 - Latest App.Net changes include responses that contain a "meta" value.
 This information is ignored currently.
+- Using JSONKit for JSON parsing instead of NSJSONSerialization

 Please let me know if you find any bugs/issues while using this library.
 I'd be more than happy to hear from you.